openstack/heat/doc/source/man/heat-engine.rst

   over-ridden.
 The set is parsed after the file(s), if any, specified via --config-file, hence over-ridden options in the directory take precedence.

+.. cmdoption:: --version

+  Show program's version number and exit.
+The output could be empty if the distribution didn't specify any version information.

 FILES
 ========